epsilon-phase/PyKanban/docs/starting_out.rst

 sensible ordering of a set of tasks that you can proceed through in without too much thought [1]_.

-Setting priorities on tasks allow some further control over what order tasks are presented to you in.
+Setting priorities on tasks allow further control over what order tasks are presented to you in.

 ..
 [1] At least, if you're someone like us who don't much care for forethought